 The crash also happens in Incognito mode and creating a new profile doesn’t work.
 Furthermore, there seems to be a notification about crashing the UBlock extension.

 If you keep having issues with Chrome Canary crashing on Windows 10, perhaps it would be best to switch to a new browser.

 The Opera browser is built on Chromium, so it has all the features and extensions that Chrome has.

 Due to its amazing privacy feature, there are no tracking cookies stored or personal information for that matter.
 The browser also comes with a built-in VPN, so you can rest assured that your privacy is protected when using Opera.

 It takes just a few seconds to download and install the browser.
 During the installation process, you can see some of the features in the installation pop up: an integrated ad-blocker, free VPN, instant messaging, and easy customization of extensions.

 OperaYour data and personal information are safe with this browser.
 The privacy and security online are a top priority.
-No data collection or pop-up alerts with the free, built-in VPN.

 How can I stop Chrome Canary from crashing on my Windows 10 PC?

 1. Disable your antivirus

 A possible cause of the problem could be the antivirus solution on an affected PC, but it isn’t yet fully confirmed.